markomijovic/finance-newsletter/README.md

 # finance-newsletter

-Built an email subscription service that focuses on financial analysis of various aspects of the public market.
-Implemented Node/Express/EJS backend and integrated
+Built a MockUp email subscription service.
+Implemented Node/Express/EJS backend and integrated Mailchimp API for email newsletter and Stripe API for payment processing.
-Mailchimp API.

 Deployed with Heroku at: https://calm-island-60800.herokuapp.com/